Neuroplasticity Exercises for Anxiety | Rewire Your Anxious Brain

 By creating a new connection between neurons and paving new neutral pathways, researchers believe that you can train your brain to minimize anxiety.
 This sounds more complicated, but don’t worry.
 This article will help you understand what makes you anxious, understand your stress response, and learn more about neuroplasticity exercises to rewire your brain[2].

-Why am I so anxious?
+Why am I So Anxious?

 You are driving to work on a Monday morning when you suddenly wonder, “did I turn off my stove?”
 Well, you try to trace your steps from that morning but cannot remember turning your stove off.
 Perhaps you did… what if you didn’t?